itsnishit/iiitb_elc/README.md

 # iiitb_elc - Elevator Controller

+The major goal of this project is to implement an elevator controller chip using skywater 130nm Technology.
+The project is still under modification.

 ## INTRODUCTION
  The project below illustrates how an elevator controller can be designed for as many floors as per